Hand taps credit card against pay terminal in clothing store.

 3. Some states don’t allow retailers to charge you a fee for using a credit card.

-Credit card processing fees are typically considered a part of business costs, but some businesses offset these fees through surcharges on credit card purchases.
+Credit card processing fees are a part of business costs.
+However, some businesses offset these fees through surcharges on credit card purchases.

 What is a credit card processing fee?

 A credit card processing fee is a charge all businesses pay whenever they accept a credit card payment.
-The credit card processing fee is further broken down into payments made to different financial service providers involved in enabling credit card payments.
+The credit card processing fee is further broken down into payments made to different providers who make the transactions happen.

-• Interchange fee/rate: This is the largest element of credit card processing fees and is paid to credit card issuers, like Discover®.
+• Interchange fee/rate: This is the largest element of credit card processing fees and goes to credit card issuers, like Discover® Card.
 An interchange fee is usually a small percentage of the transaction plus a flat rate.

 • Assessment fee: An assessment fee is a smaller fee sent directly to credit card networks for operational services.
-Discover is an example of a credit card network–Discover is both a credit card issuer and card network–but other examples are Visa© or Mastercard©.
+Discover is an example of a credit card network (Discover is both a credit card issuer and card network) but other examples are Visa® and Mastercard®.

 • Payment processor fee: This fee goes to the companies that manage card payments through payment processing software or hardware.